image

 *subject to eligibility.

-You access all the learning materials and complete and submit your assessments online.
-You will be supported by a personal tutor who you can contact throughout your studies.
+You will be allocated your own online study pack and will be supported by a personal tutor who you can contact throughout your studies.
 You will work through a series of tasks and activities to assist in gaining the qualification.
-There will be written assessments related to the content.
+There is no formal exam, however there will be written assessments related to the content.

 Successful completion of the course will lead to a better understanding of the subject, which may improve your career prospects.
 You could also progress onto other qualifications in this field, or further Distance Learning courses to continue your CPD.